Thursday, 8 December 2016

 If ever you plan to visit Strasbourg, coming during the Christmas season would be the best time to do it.
 But, be sure to come prepared for the occasional blustery winds that come with the cold, winter temperatures.

 Next on our itinerary is a side trip to the Christmas market in Colmar.
 That is accessible by car , by bus, or by train.
-In our case, we bought round trip SNCF train tickets from Strasbourg to Collar and back.
+In our case, we bought round trip SNCF train tickets from Strasbourg to Colmar and back.
 There is a discount for seniors (25% off) and for students with IDs.

 Today, Strasbourg remains as an important crossroad in Europe.
 The Council of Europe, the European Court of Human Rights and the European Parliament are all located here.